Skip to main content

 1. After Snowflake has granted the requested access, run the Snowflake system function SYSTEM$GET_PRIVATELINK_CONFIG and copy the output.

-Subject: New Multi-Tenant PrivateLink Request
+Subject: New Multi-Tenant (Azure or AWS) PrivateLink Request

 - Type: Snowflake